Bipartisan House group unveils alternate short-term spending plan amid GOP turmoil

-The Problem Solvers Caucus agreement released late Wednesday would extend government funding at current levels through January 11, 2024, to give Congress more than three months more to agree on regular appropriations – much longer than the Oct.
+The Problem Solvers Caucus agreement released late Wednesday would extend government funding at current levels through Jan.
+11, 2024, to give Congress more than three extra months to agree on regular appropriations — much longer than the Oct.
 31 target that Republicans are eyeing.

-“It’s about commonsense governing over extremism — and it’s the way Washington should work,” Rep. Josh Gottheimer (D-N.J.), co-chair of the caucus, said in a statement.
+“It’s about commonsense governing over extremism — and it’s the way Washington should work,” Rep. Josh Gottheimer (D-N.J.), co-chairman of the caucus, said in a statement.

 Along with extending government funding into next year, it would approve Biden’s supplemental funding request for about $24.1 billion in additional funding for Ukraine — a measure not included in the House GOP plan as many Republicans balk at providing extra assistance.